How to Help A Friend with An Eating Disorder

 If you have observed behaviors in your friend, roommate, girlfriend or boyfriend that are suggestive of an eating disorder, you are in a position to help.

-• Present in a caring but straightforward way what you have observed and what your concerns are.
-Tell her/him that you are worked, and want to help.
+- Present in a caring but straightforward way what you have observed and what your concerns are.
+Tell them that you are worried, and want to help.

-• If you are concerned that the eating disorder is severe please contact your Area Coordinator, the Health Center or the Dean of Students.
+- If you are concerned that the eating disorder is severe please contact your Residential Learning Coordinator (RLC), the Health Center, or the Dean of Students.

 Dean of Students Office: 860-297-2156